gschmutz/stream-processing-workshop/04c-wikipedia-data-ingestion-with-kafka-connect-sse/README.md

 docker exec -ti kcat kcat -b kafka-1:19092 -t wikipedia-recent-changes-avro.v1
 ```

-This is not very readable, as the Twitter Connector is using Avro for the serializer.
+This is not very readable, as the ServerSentEventsSourceConnector is using Avro for the serializer.
 But we can tell `kcat` to do the same for serialization, using the `-s` together with the `-r` option:

 ```
 docker exec -ti kcat kcat -b kafka-1:19092 -t wikipedia-recent-changes-avro.v1 -s avro -r http://schema-registry-1:8081